IBM/node-odbc/README.md

 ## **Cursor**

-A Cursor object is created from a Connection when running a query, and cannot be created _ad hoc_ with a constructor.
+A Cursor object is created from a Connection when running a query, or when executing a Statement, and cannot be created _ad hoc_ with a constructor.

 Cursors allow you to fetch piecemeal instead of retrieving all rows at once.
 The fetch size is set on the query options, and then a Cursor is returned from the query instead of a result set. `.fetch` is then called to retrieve the result set by the fetch size.